hoodiehq/hoodie-client-log/README.md

 ## Using in production

 You might restrict logging in production to only error logs.
-You can do this by setting `log.level`  to `error`.
+You can safely do this by setting `log.level`  to `error`.

 For example, this could be configured in your application like this: